 The Illinois Division of Financial Institutions regulates and supervises a variety of financial institutions, including money transmitters.
 A money transmitter is a person who engages in the business of selling or issuing payment instruments, transmitting money, or exchanging payment instruments.
 A payment instrument includes a check, draft, money order, traveler's check, stored value card, or other instrument.

-A license is required to operate as a money transmitter in Illinois, and licensing requirements inlcude obtaining a surety bond.
+A license is required to operate as a money transmitter in Illinois including other money transmission services.
+Licensing requirements inlcude obtaining a surety bond.

 The Illinois Department of Financial and Professional Regulation (IDFPR), Division of Financial Institutions is the obligee that requires Illinois money transmitters to obtain a surety bond.
 The bond is to be for $100,000 or an amount equal to the daily average of outstanding payment instruments for the preceding 12 months or operational history, whichever is shorter, up to a maximum of $2 million.
 If the bond amount is over $1 million, the applicant may post a bond for $1 million plus a dollar-for-dollar increase in the applicant's net worth above the required net worth as stated below, up to a total amount of $2 million.

 |Number of Locations in Illinois